 There’s a lot to like about Dear Evan Hansen, which raises timely questions and features tuneful, smartly crafted songs (including the urgent ‘Waving Through a Window’ and the up-tempo ‘Sincerely Me’, which offers a welcome break from reality).
 But in a film that seems at odds with itself, you may have to make a choice: You can enter the quasi-normal high-school world that most of the movie sets up, and dismiss Evan as creepy.
 Or you can approach him with something closer to the unflinching love that the superb Julianne Moore brings to her role as his mother, and root for him despite – or even because of – what Platt is in this movie: a special kind of misfit.

-In US theaters Sep 24 and UK cinemas Oct 22, and Australian cinemas Dec 9.
+In US theaters Sep 24, UK cinemas Oct 22, and Australian cinemas Dec 9.